-Unfortunately, due to the current restrictions, it is not currently possible for us to run the usual club sessions or taster sessions.
+Unfortunately, due to the current restrictions, it is not currently possible for us to run the usual turn-up-and-play club sessions.

 However, the lawns are now open to club members on a limited basis following strict guidelines whilst maintaining social distancing.
 Play is limited to one doubles game or two singles games per lawn (applies to either GC or AC), and the lawns should be pre-booked using the Croquet Booking system.
 Further details are in this news item.

 About the Club